Tutorial to build ODA-Component from Open-API Reference Implementation

 image: dominico/productinventoryapi:latest

-The CTK will operate against an instance of the component.
-We can generate a kubernetes manifest of an instance using the helm template [instance namme] [chart] command.
+We can generate a kubernetes manifest of an instance using the helm template [instance name] [chart] command.
 We can take the output of this command into a temporary file:

 helm template test productinventory > test-instance.component.yaml